 ‘I don’t think cannibalism is the right word, because I think that has more violent connotations.
 It’s not.
 It’s the end of the ritual, taking it back into you.
 Why not treat it like an actual ritual.
 We should see more in the actual experience, rather than just having the end product.’

 She is eating parts of herself, a practice that was usually understood as the pathological destruction of the self through cannibalism, until Benecke’s report introduced the medical community to the concept of autophagy as innocuous cosmetic ritual.
 Just as the spread of the home-birth movement in the 1970s revitalized placentophagy (where the mother eats her newborn’s placenta), the popularity of body modifications and an accompanying desire for ritual has coalesced into a practice of autophagy that occurs beyond the perimeters of the primitive/civilized dichotomy and is independent of the insane/competent binaries.
-Cannibalising the remnants of one’s own body modifications is a uniquely modern phenomenon, exclusive to the west.
-In light of this, it begs for an equally unique designation—perhaps ‘automodiphagy’ would do the trick.
+Cannibalising the remnants of one’s own body modifications is a uniquely modern phenomenon, and begs for an equally unique designation—perhaps ‘automodiphagy’ would do the trick.